Durham House, London: Decline

 Neither Matthew nor any of his successors resided at Durham House and it became dilapidated as a result.
 The stables were demolished for construction of the New Exchange, a market which was occupied by milliners and seamstresses in shops along upper and lower tiers on each side of a central alley.
 In the 1630s it was the setting for the Durham House Group, including Richard Neile, William Laud and other high church Anglicans.

 The best portion of the house was tenanted by Thomas Coventry, 1st Baron Coventry "Lord Keeper Coventry", who died there in 1640.
 What remained of the house was subsequently obtained by Philip Herbert, 5th Earl of Pembroke.
 He rented it from the see for £200 per year and intended to build a fine house on the site, which was never realised.
 Pembroke engaged the architect John Webb who made several drawings for the house.
+Webb's design followed patterns from an unexecuted pattern created by Justus Vingboons for Amsterdam's Town Hall; Webb's Durham House plan would in turn influence Christopher Wren.
 Instead, Pembroke built on a site in Durham Street, which ran through the old remains down to the River Thames and the upper portion of which survives at its junction with the Strand.
 It is a short, steep street that descends under the headquarters of the Society of Arts and disappears in the gloom of the dark arches of the Adelphi.

 The last portion of the ruins was cleared away early in the reign of King George III (1760-1820), when the brothers Robert Adam and James Adam constructed the Adelphi Buildings thereby raising the whole level on lofty arches.